 Withdraw from this course (0% refund, W recorded)

 You can't drop your last class using the "Add/Drop" menu in DuckWeb.
 Go to the “Completely Withdraw from Term/University” link to begin the complete withdrawal process.
-If you need assistance with a complete drop or a complete withdrawal, please contact the Office of Academic Advising, 101 Oregon Hall, 541-346-3211 (8 a.m. to 5 p.m., Monday through Friday).
-If you are attempting to completely withdraw after business hours, and have difficulty, please contact the Office of Academic Advising the next business day.
+If you need assistance with a complete drop or a complete withdrawal, connect with an Academic Advisor.
+If you are attempting to completely withdraw after business hours, and have difficulty, please contact the an Academic Advisor the next business day.

 Expanded Course Description